-Email addresses: a.villegas@unsw.edu.au (Andrés M. Villegas), and extensions.
-For instance, Lee and Miller (2001), Booth et al. (2002), and Brouhns et al. (2002) have proposed alternative estimation approaches in order to improve the goodness-offit and the forecasting properties of the model.
+One of the most influential approaches to the stochastic modeling of mortality rates is the parsimonious mortality model proposed by Lee and Carter (1992).
+This model uses principal component analysis to decompose the age-time matrix of mortality rates into a bilinear combination of age and period parameters, with the latter being treated as time series to produce mortality projections.
+The Lee-Carter model has inspired numerous variants and extensions.
+For instance, Lee and Miller (2001), Booth et al. (2002), and Brouhns et al. (2002) have proposed alternative estimation approaches in order to improve the goodness-of-fit and the forecasting properties of the model.
 In particular, Brouhns et al. (2002) propose a more formal statistical approach to estimating the parameters by embedding the Lee-Carter model into a Poisson regression setting.
-Other authors have extended the Lee-Carter model by including additional terms, such as multiple bilinear age-period components (Renshaw and Haberman, 2003; Hyndman and Ullah, 2007), or a cohort effect term (Renshaw and Haberman, 2006; Currie, 2006).
+Other authors have extended the Lee-Carter model by including additional terms, such as multiple bilinear age-period components (Renshaw and Haberman 2003; Hyndman and Ullah 2007), or a cohort effect term (Renshaw and Haberman 2006).